lkodinsson/MARS/Basic/Maneuvers.md

 **Duration:** 1 Turn
 **Resist:** Fortitude

 Make a melee attack with a weapon that deals slashing damage, but dealing blunt damage instead.
-If successful, the target loses 1 swift action on their next turn.
+If successful, the target becomes stunned.

 ## Precise Strike